-Throughout the company’s long history, Matson has demonstrated its commitment to supporting organizations that seek to improve the quality of life in communities in which our employees live and work,” said Matt Cox, president and CEO, Matson, Inc. “Matson’s corporate giving program is designed to reflect the company’s longstanding participation in community activities in Hawaii, Alaska, Guam, Micronesia, the South Pacific and the continental U.S.” While the Matson Foundation supports a wide range of community needs, donations are generally made to charitable non-profits that have the greatest opportunity to positively affect the communities Matson serves.
+“Throughout the company’s long history, Matson has demonstrated its commitment to supporting organizations that seek to improve the quality of life in communities in which our employees live and work,” said Matt Cox, president and CEO, Matson, Inc. “Matson’s corporate giving program is designed to reflect the company’s longstanding participation in community activities in Hawaii, Alaska, Guam, Micronesia, the South Pacific and the continental U.S.” While the Matson Foundation supports a wide range of community needs, donations are generally made to charitable non-profits that have the greatest opportunity to positively affect the communities Matson serves.
 Areas of interest include maritime environment and ocean resource conservation, education, human services, culture and arts, and civic and community programs.
 In addition to cash donations to qualified charities or non-profit community organizations, the Matson Foundation provides support for events or activities that benefit a worthy cause.

 The Matson Foundation is comprised of three geographically oriented committees, Pacific, Alaska and Mainland, each considering requests from their respective communities.
 The Pacific Committee is the primary policy-setting body.
-Gary Nakamatsu, vice president, Hawaii sales, chairs the Pacific committee and John Lauer, senior vice president, ocean services, chairs the Mainland committee and Ken Gill, vice president, Alaska, chairs the Alaska committee.
-Matt Cox serves as president of the Matson Foundation and oversees both governing bodies.
+Gary Nakamatsu, vice president, Hawaii sales, chairs the Pacific committee.
+John Lauer, senior vice president, ocean services, chairs the Mainland committee and Ken Gill, vice president, Alaska, chairs the Alaska committee.
+Matt Cox serves as president of the Matson Foundation and oversees all governing bodies.
 To view the Matson Foundation’s leadership, please click on the following link Committee Members

 Donations will not be made to or on behalf of individuals, nor will contributions be made to benefit political organizations.
 Generally only one donation will be given in a calendar year to any non-profit organization.